Puffins fill up nesting islands this year despite challenges

 “There were lots of puffins around this year,” she said.
 “This year it seems more stable.”

-The puffins of Seal Island National Wildlife Refuge are the subject of a popular “puffin cam” hosted by Explore.org, and it has been very active, said Keenan Yakola, Seal Island supervisor for Audubon, who helps maintain the camera.
+The puffins of Seal Island National Wildlife Refuge are the subject of a popular “puffin cam” hosted by Explore.org, said Keenan Yakola, Seal Island supervisor for Audubon, who helps maintain the camera.

 Environmental groups have made the case recently that Northeast Canyons and Seamounts Marine National Monument, which former President Barack Obama designated in 2016, is important to the survival of the puffins.
 Fishermen have sued to overturn the creation of the monument, which they believe creates an unfair hardship in the form of fishing restrictions.